WouterBau/WouterBau.github.io/mp4-metadata.markdown

 ![MP4 Metadata](/assets/images/mp4-metadata-logo.png "MP4 Metadata")

 # Introduction
+**This Windows 10 Application has been taken down from the store.
+There currently is no active development anymore for this application.**

 [MP4 Metadata](https://www.microsoft.com/store/apps/9NBLGGH68PJ6) is a Windows 10 app which you can use to update the textual metadata of your MP4 movies with information obtained from the [IMDb](http://www.imdb.com/) website.
 Select your desired MP4 file, search for the title, review the online data and update your local metatags.
 If your file already contains a title (and if possible, a year), it’ll be automatically used to search IMDb and to suggest a friendly rename of the file.

 # Currently supported metadata fields